bdcf/PyTorch_LSTM_PLTR/README.md

 ## About this Project
 I made this project as I've always been interested in the stock market and I wanted to get familiar, somewhat, with how AI works in the industry.
 To do this I made an LSTM model that tracks the Palantir stock.
 The reason I choose the Palantir stock is as it is the stock I've made the most money on in the past.
-So I wanted to see if I could predict the price of the stock using an AI.
+The LSTM I have created seems to fit the line well using random seeds but I still wouldn't recommend to base your trades off of it as it only tracks close price and does not go into the guts of the company, recent news etc.